confidential-containers/td-shim/doc/tdshim_spec.md

 the chunk’s content.

 The expected flow is:
+1. Initialize a SHA384 hash context.
+Load TDVF image and parse.
-1. Search TD Metadata from metadata location and get TDVF_DESCRIPTOR.
+2. Search TD Metadata from metadata location and get TDVF_DESCRIPTOR.
-2. In TDVF_DESCRIPTOR, get TDVF_SECTION from index 0 to (NumberOfSectionEntry -
+3. For every TDVF_SECTION in TDVF_DESCRIPTOR, from index 0 to
-   1).
+(NumberOfSectionEntry - 1)
+   1. For every page (4K granularity) in TDVF_SECTION, from lowest GPA to highest GPA
-3. In TDVF_SECTION, if PAGE.AUG attribute is clear (PAGE.ADD is used), extend
-   MRTD with the THD.MEM.PAGE.ADD as described above, from the lowest GPA to the highest GPA, with 4K granularity.
+      1. If PAGE.AUG attribute is clear (PAGE.ADD is used), extend MRTD with the THD.MEM.PAGE.ADD as described above, with MemoryAddress of the corresponding TDVF_SECTION + current page index * 4096 as GPA.
+      2. If MR.EXTEND attribute is set, for every chunk (256 bytes granularity) in current page
-4. In TDVF_SECTION, if MR.EXTEND attribute is set, extend MRTD with the TDH.MR.EXTEND as described above, from the lowest GPA to the highest GPA, with 256 bytes granularity.
+         1. Extend MRTD with the TDH.MR.EXTEND as described above, with MemoryAddress of the corresponding TDVF_SECTION + current page index * 4096 + current chunk index * 256 as GPA.
+4. Finalize SHA384 hash context to get the final MRTD.

 #### Guideline